 In April, Campbell-Copp pleaded no contest to 15 felony counts of false pretenses, theft of services, and four misdemeanor counts of bad checks.
 He was given six months to serve and a five- to 20-year suspended sentence.
 He also signed multiple restitution orders.
 Campbell-Copp did this shortly before a three-week trial was to commence.
 According to police, Campbell-Copp defrauded dozens of aspiring authors by accepting payments between $8,000 and $10,000 from them in order to publish their books -- something he either did not do at all or did not do in a timely manner.

 On Sept.
 2, Venable spoke to Manchester Police Sgt.
 Daniel Steere, who according to his affidavit investigated the author complaints against Campbell-Copp which were first filed in 2011.

 Venable showed police a contract she had signed with Campbell-Copp in which he claimed to be a consultant for three companies seeking investments to grow their profit margins.
-The contact claims he succeeded and was anticipating being paid by these companies in 30 days.

 "Jay Venable has agreed to advance Mr. Campbell-Copp $15,000 against funds that are due Mr. Campbell-Copp for the purpose of obtaining legal counsel for managing Mr. Campbell-Copp's future welfare," reads part of the agreement.